complogo

 Planet and Profit: Why a Sustainable Supply Chain makes Good Business and Environmental Sense

-In this time of extensive climate change, many companies and governments are keen to demonstrate their commitment to sustainability.
 From cycle-to-work schemes and recycling initiatives to renewable energy legislation and plant-based diets, individuals and corporations are taking steps to lower their carbon footprint.
 It is important to note that, however well-meaning, these measures are minimal when compared to the major culprits of environmental destruction: mass production and global consumption.

 One area of production which can be made more sustainable is the global supply chain.
 According to CDP Worldwide, a charity that promotes corporate environmental disclosure, the impact of end-to-end supply chains on emissions is more than five times that of companies’ direct operations (quoting from the Boston Consulting Group).
 Proxima — a supply chain consultancy — states that “most of a company’s impact on the world originates from the supply chain.”